TriviumGames/stage-manager/doc/scripts.md

 These are physical outputs like HDMI-1, etc, and control the physical resolution and refresh rate, which must be supported by the display device.
 These settings are directly passed through to Pivid.
 For details see the [Pivid documentation](https://github.com/egnor/pivid/blob/main/doc/script.md)

+Outputs can be tagged with `"rotate": 180` and/or `"reflect": true` to affect everything played on that output.

 ### `stages`
 By analog with a theatrical stage, these define regions that `scenes` can be played out on.
 They specify an `output`, and optionally a `rect` within that output device.

 A `scene` can never be played without a `stage` to play it on, and each `stage` can be controlled independently.

 `stages` do not have a direct Pivid equivalent.

+Stages can be tagged with `"rotate": 180` and/or `"reflect": true` to affect everything played on that stage.
+These will not override the output's settings, but will combine with them.

 ### `scenes`
 A scene represents a some group of media that plays, with various playback parameters, timed markers (`cues`) for callbacks, and hints for which scenes to prebuffer.